laboon/CS1632_Spring2018/exercises/3/exercise3.md

 If you encounter an infinite loop (where, if the algorithm is implemented correctly, the first monkey NEVER gets the banana), you will receive a __sizable__ amount of extra credit, assuming you let me know the initial number you entered.

+Some good numbers to try are 54, 3711, 10971, or 13255, any of which will take quite a few iterations to complete and should take at least 2 - 10 seconds on the non-optimized code to run (depending on your computer).
+The smallest number of iterations can be found with the value 1.

 In order to determine the "hot spots" of the application, you will use the flamegraph gem.
 Using a profiler, determine a method you can use to measurably increase the speed of the application without modifying behavior.

+Flamegraph works by sampling the call stack (i.e. doing a stack trace) numerous times per second.
+This ends up looking a little bit like a fire (thus, flame graph).
+By running flamegrapher.rb, you can see how `problematic_method` is taking up most of the CPU time.

+By viewing the generated "monkey_sim.html" flame graph, you can see which method(s) are taking up the most CPU time.

 This program should work EXACTLY the same as before, except it should be faster and take up less CPU time.
-You can prove this by checking the monkey_sim pinning tests includes.
+You can prove this by running the monkey_sim unit tests (in monkey_sim_test.rb).
+If any tests fail, you have introduced a regression failure!
+You can check that it takes less time to run by using the `time` command (or `Measure-Command` command in Windows powershell).